DXXL/ssal/README.md

 ### iframe

 SuperSweetAlert lets you embed another page within your alert.
 This can be useful for example to display previews.
-It also let's you completely decide on the elements shown in the alert. *A feature to get values from a form, defined in an iframe may come in future*
+It also let's you completely decide on the elements shown in the alert.

+#### Get values

+You can not only specify a handler but also a iframehandler.
+The iframehandler has an attribute 'iframe' which passes the contents of the iframe, as they were when the button was pressed, as HTMLDocument.
+So you can get all elements of the iframe and their contents with normal JavaScript.
+If you define both **the handler will be called** ***after*** **the iframehandler**.
+Note that you can only access the iframe from within the iframehandler.

 Example: